gmetere/gmetere.github.io/talks.md

 Selected talks, lectures, seminar presentations, and slides.
 </p>

+This is a selected list.
+A more complete list of talks and conference participation is available in my [CV](/curriculum.pdf).

 ## Recent talks

 ### Coherent and ideal actions in ideally exact categories